topij/vipunen-market-analysis/docs/VIPUNEN_API.md

 python src/scripts/fetch_data.py --force-download
 ```

-See more info about the Vipunen API in the Finnish education administrations site: [Vipunen API info pages (in Finnish)](https://vipunen.fi/fi-fi/Sivut/Vipunen-API.aspx).
+See more info about the Vipunen API in the Finnish education administration's site: [Vipunen API info pages (in Finnish)](https://vipunen.fi/fi-fi/Sivut/Vipunen-API.aspx).
 There you can also find the original Python code examples on using the API.

 Refer to the [CLI Guide](CLI_GUIDE.md) for more script details.